Man leads police on car chase after giving them his license

 PASCO, WA - The Pasco Police Department is looking for a man who lead them on a high speed chase and got away early Tuesday morning.

-Officer Taylor noticed a car driving "erratically" on the Walmart parking lot of Road 68 in Pasco around 3:00 a.m.
+Officer Taylor noticed a car driving "erratically" in the Walmart parking lot of Road 68 in Pasco around 3:00 a.m.

 Police say when the officer got close to the car, the driver almost hit the officer.